alonalon/home-assistant-config/bluetooth/readme.md

 *Requirements*
 - A MQTT broker to connect to
-- Bluetooth enabled hardware
+- Bluetooth enabled hardware `$ systemctl stop bluetooth.service`
-- Bluetooth service disabled on host system
+- Bluetooth service disabled on host system `$ systemctl enable bluetooth.service`
+- Check that Bluetooth service is enabled but not running `$ systemctl status bluetooth.service`

 ## Installation